amdubovoy/py-vertica-prom/README.md

 - Lightweight (built image is ~70mb).
 - Lazy: collects metrics only when Prometheus requests them.
 - Only necessary dependencies (`vertica-python` and `prometheus-client`).

+## TODO:

+- Collect metrics in one big transaction instead of bunch of small ones
+- Tests
+- Project-wide exception handling
+- More version-specific metrics